โ™ป๏ธAP Environmental Science

 Carrying Capacity

-• Carrying capacity (K) is the maximum population an environment can sustain long-term given available resources and conditions
+• Carrying capacity (K) is the maximum population size an environment can sustain long-term given available resources and conditions.
+It's not a fixed number; it shifts as environmental conditions change.

 Limiting Factors

-• Liebig's law of the minimum states that growth is controlled by the scarcest essential resource, not the total amount of resources available
+• Liebig's law of the minimum states that growth is controlled by the scarcest essential resource, not by the total amount of all resources.
+A lake might have plenty of carbon and nitrogen, but if phosphorus is scarce, that single nutrient limits algal growth.

 Population Dynamics

-Compare: Density-dependent vs. density-independent limiting factors—disease spreads faster in crowded populations (density-dependent), while a volcanic eruption kills organisms regardless of population density (density-independent).
-FRQs often ask you to classify factors.
+Compare: Density-dependent vs. density-independent limiting factors.
+Disease spreads faster in crowded populations (density-dependent), while a volcanic eruption kills organisms regardless of population density (density-independent).
+FRQs often ask you to classify factors and explain your reasoning.

 Community Structure and Species Interactions